My Experience with Anxiety

 It wasn't until I graduated in 2009 that I resigned myself to the fact that maybe the overwhelming feelings I was dealing with wasn't what everyone else was experiencing too.
 So I went to another counselor/doctor's office and they were incredible.
 I had never felt so understood or fully examined in my whole 23 years on earth.
 They tested my brain waves, my allergies, my environmental factors (such as if I lived near huge collections of power lines), met with my parents, my brother, gave me an IQ test.
 I mean.
 There was not one stone left unturned.

 They told me that I had anxiety with a particular bend towards OCD.
 Basically, it’s generalized anxiety and in addition, it tends to rear it's ugly head in the form of me getting stuck on thoughts or ideas and obsessing about different outcomes - that kind of thing.
 (That's so accurate by the way.
-I worry into oblivion and lose sleep about seemingly benign things.)
+I worry into oblivion and lose sleep about seemingly benign things.
+And under stress I double check emails 10x before I press send…aaaand then go back and read it about 10 more times after it’s already left my inbox.)
 They, too, told me that they would prescribe me with anti-anxiety medication if I chose to do so.

 At the culmination of that incredible experience, I walked away electing to manage my anxiety naturally.

 I have chosen to manage my anxiety naturally to this day and instead opt for alternate ways to prevent, and handle it whenever I feel it creep up.
-(However, this is totally a personal choice and I know many people who insist that they feel their best while taking a medication, so this isn’t medication-shaming by any means!
-If you deal with anxiety, my opinion is that you should feel comfortable and empowered to manage it however is best for you!)
+However, this is totally a personal choice and I know many people who insist that they feel their best while taking a medication, so this isn’t medication-shaming by any means!
+If you deal with anxiety, my opinion is that you should feel comfortable and empowered to manage it however is best for you!
+In fact, my method of handling my anxiety might change in the future.
+I basically choose to keep all options on the table.

-Handling it naturally has its occasional challenges because it’s all about discipline - which depending on the day sometimes I have more or less of!
+That’s largely in part because handling it naturally has its occasional challenges.
 But I generally feel my best when I’m balanced: this means when I’m routined/scheduled, exercising regularly, getting enough sleep, getting enough social time, getting enough time with Chris, getting enough alone time, feeling like I’m accomplishing goals at work, keeping alcohol intake to a minimum, keeping caffeine intake to a minimum, eating clean or healthy-ish, etc. It’s certainly not rocket science but it works for me.
-It’s also easy to get a little off kilter.
+But because it’s this delicate balance, It’s also easy to get a little off kilter.
 Traveling, for example, isn’t ideal for me because all of those things that I just mentioned usually get a little uneven.

 Wedding planning has gotten my anxiety back to a higher level than it has been in a while.
 (This is also the thing with anxiety: it doesn’t matter if it’s a happy emotion or not, the overwhelming nature of an emotion, period, can overstimulate you into an anxious ball haha).
 So this year, I’ve been even more focused on introducing new techniques to help me feel my best.
 I started going to a chiropractor regularly.
 I continue to go to hot yoga as both a workout and meditation practice.
 I’m told I need to go see a masseuse but somehow the forced relaxation of massage environments gives me anxiety so I am procrastinating it haha.
 And I wanted to see if changing to a completely plant-based diet would make my anxiety dissipate.
 (To check out my 30-day vegan challenge click here.)